refreshav/www/content/event/blockchain-the-crash-course.md

 ## Part 2: A Technical Intro to Blockchain

 In this technical introduction to Blockchain, we will get our hands dirty setting up Blockchain software on our laptops.
-Attendies will then learn how to sign transactions and transfer coins between peers for a demonstration of how it works on real wallets.
+Attendees will then learn how to sign transactions and transfer coins between peers for a demonstration of how it works on real wallets.

 Get a head start into setting up a blockchain on your computer.
 Be part of the rare and in-demand talent pool of technologists who know how to run/build/work a Blockchain!